typelevel/cats-effect/site/src/main/tut/io.md

 nonParallel.unsafeRunSync()
 ```

+With `IO` thread forking or call-stack shifting has to be explicit.
+This goes for `parMapN` or for `start` as well.
+So scheduling fairness is a concern, then asynchronous boundaries have to be explicit.

 ## Concurrency

 There are two methods defined by the `Concurrent` typeclasss to help you achieve concurrency, namely `race` and `racePair`.

 ### race

 Run two `IO` tasks concurrently, and return the first to finish, either in success or error.
-The loser of the race is cancelled.
+The loser of the race is canceled.

 The two tasks are executed in parallel if asynchronous, the winner being the first that signals a result.
 As an example, this is how a `timeout` operation could be implemented in terms of `race`: